Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

 - JMX_PORT: jmx port used by this node

 ## Testing
+- These are not unit tests per se, but just wrapper around the actual script that sets up a test env first.
 - Requires python3 and pip3
 - Then just run this
 ```